 Legal Issues in Retirement

-Our general view in this area is that, unless your affairs are extraordinarily simple, you should seek the advice of a solicitor when drawing up or reviewing any legal agreements.
+Our general view is that, unless your affairs are extraordinarily simple, you should seek the advice of a solicitor when drawing up or reviewing any legal agreements.
 Seeking to make savings by avoiding legal fees at this stage is often a very poor strategy and risks significantly higher fees when a poorly drawn up will or other legal agreement is challenged - or if you die intestate.
 We cover this elsewhere in more detail but a comparatively large number of wills are (successfully) challenged, with all that says for family relationships going forward, and this area obviously deserves proper and ongoing attention if you are not to do your family a disservice, and your estate is to be distributed in the way you intend.

 Note that general advice in this area is complicated by the fact that much of the law involved is State, rather than Federally, based - so there are often significant differences in both the law and its application between states and territories.